jctanner/issuetests/ISSUE_TEMPLATE.md

 ##### Issue Type

 What kind of ticket is this?
-You can say “Bug Report”, “Feature Idea”, “Feature Pull Request”, “New Module Pull Request”, “Bugfix Pull Request”, “Documentation Report”, or “Docs Pull Request”. (issuetype)
+You can say “Bug Report”, “Feature Idea”, “Feature Pull Request”, “New Module Pull Request”, “Bugfix Pull Request”, “Documentation Report”, or “Docs Pull Request”.

 ##### Ansible Version